“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 No matter how hard I try I cannot be his ace hard-worker anymore.
 Ever since Christmas I make dumb mistakes that embarrass me and lower my standing in his eyes and the staff's.

 Confused, I step out to deliver an order.
-It's Jeremy.
+It's Jared.
 “Wow, you're getting some muscles on you,” he says.

 The ventilation systems above our heads fill the kitchen with a low humming base.